kimifetch/yltra-flat-icon-theme/README.md

 # How to install

+Download button at top right or via git.

 	sudo apt-get install git
 	git clone https://github.com/erikdubois/Yltra-Flat

-Copy/paste the folder inside the hidden folder .icons.
+Copy/paste the Yltra Flat folders inside the hidden folder .icons.

 Select it with your favourite tool.
 Done